panagiotamoraiti/Jaco_Robotic_Arm/README.md

 ## Configuration
 In order to replicate the project in your computer, follow these steps:
 1. Clone the repo
-2. Navigate to arm_ws, execute:
+2. Navigate to arm_ws (you need to have ROS Noetic or Melodic installed), execute:

    ```
    catkin_make